fajril/esdc-rules-documentation/RE5 - Maturity Level.md

 # RE5 - Maturity Level

-## List of Rules
+## List of Rule

 ### RE5001 - Project Level: If last year hydrocarbon production is more than zero, then the project level must be in E0.
 On Production

 Severity: `strict` :no_entry:

-The following rules must be true:
+The following rule must be true:

 $$
 \left( q_{o, t-1} > 0 \right) \land \left( q_{c, t-1} > 0 \right) \land \left( q_{a, t-1} > 0 \right) \land \left( q_{n, t-1} > 0 \right) \implies M_t = E_0